CompHound/CompHoundInv/CompHoundInv/README.md

 ## Register

-1. Build Project;
+1. Build project.

-2. Copy add-in dll file to one of following locations:
+2. Copy add-in DLL file to one of following locations:

-    - Anywhere, then *.addin file <Assembly> setting should be updated to the full path including the dll name.
+    - Anywhere, then *.addin file <Assembly> setting should be updated to the full path including the DLL filename.
-    - Inventor `InstallPath\bin\` folder, then *.addin file `<Assembly>` setting should be the dll name only: `AddInName.dll`.
+    - Inventor `InstallPath\bin\` folder, then *.addin file `<Assembly>` setting should be the DLL name only: `AddInName.dll`.
     - Inventor `\InstallPath\bin\XX\` folder, then *.addin file `<Assembly>` setting shoule be a relative path: `XX\AddInName.dll`.

-3. Copy.addin manifest file to one of the following locations:
+3. Copy the .addin manifest file to one of the following locations:

     - Inventor Version Dependent
         - Windows XP: `C:\Documents and Settings\All Users\Application Data\Autodesk\Inventor [version]\Addins\`